Everyone must stay at home to help stop the spread of coronavirus.

 A Patient Guide to GP Services

 If you wish to pre-register click on the link below to open the form.
 When you have completed all of the details, click on the "Send" button to mail your form to us.
-When you visit the surgery for the first time you will be asked to sign the form to confirm that the details are correct.
 We also ask for ID (driving licence/passport) and some form of address verification (utility bill/bank statement).

-When you register you will also be asked to fill out a medical questionnaire.
+As part of the registration process, you will also be asked to fill out a medical questionnaire.
 This is because it can take a considerable time for us to receive your medical records.
-There is an online version of this too, which you may print, fill out and either bring to your first visit or send in the post.
+There is an online version of this too which you may print off.

 Note that by sending the form you will be transmitting information about your self across the Internet and although every effort is made to keep this information secure, no guarantee can be offered in this respect.